 Industrial robots come in different shapes and sizes, each designed for specific applications and tasks.
 Here are some of the most common types of industrial robots:

-• Design: Articulated robots have rotary joints (ranging from two to ten or more) that allow for a wide range of motion.
+- Articulated Robots: Design: Articulated robots, specifically the articulated arm type, have rotary joints (ranging from two to ten or more) that allow for a wide range of motion.
 These joints resemble a human arm, providing flexibility and dexterity.

-• Design: Cartesian robots operate on three linear axes (X, Y, and Z) and have a straightforward design.
+Design: Cartesian robots operate on three linear axes (X, Y, and Z), which are crucial for achieving the required number of axes, and have a straightforward design.

-• Design: Cobots are designed to work alongside human operators, featuring safety sensors and mechanisms to prevent accidents.
+Design: Cobots are designed for ease of use to work alongside human operators, featuring safety sensors and mechanisms to prevent accidents.

 Applications of Industrial Robots